Radiologic Sciences Main Menu

 General Admission Information and Application

 Admission to Armstrong State University does not guarantee admission to the tracks in Radiologic Sciences.
 The department has a separate formal admissions process in addition to the admission process for the university.
 Applicants are required to submit a formal application to the program of interest and transcripts of all college and technical school course work.
-Prior to submitting an application, be sure to read the pdf document Essential Skills and Minimum Physical Requirements for success in our programs.

 The deadline for submission of the application and items listed below is January 15th of each year.
 Please note this due date does NOT apply to the Bridge Program.
 You may apply to the Bridge Program at any time.